-In considering approval for a night-club to operate maximum trading hours of 5pm - 4am, the following matters should be addressed by the District Licensing Committee, in addition to the discretionary conditions in the LAP and criteria in sections 105 and 106 of the Act:
+In considering approval for a night-club to operate maximum trading hours of 5pm- 4am, the following matters should be addressed by the District Licensing Committee, in addition to the discretionary conditions in the LAP and criteria in sections 105 and 106 of the Act:

-A crime prevention through environmental design (CPTED) assessment of the prospective or existing premises and location to assess safety risks (e.g. proximity to transport nodes, public car parks, residential, visitor accommodation or retail premises)

-- Licensee's active participation in a precinct accord, if one is in existence (which could include e.g. information-sharing between premises about banned customers or persons of interest) - Sufficiency of pedestrian space in the immediate area around the premise to accommodate anticipated numbers of passing and gathered non-patrons and safe dispersal of patrons - Degree of safe separation of pedestrian space from vehicle traffic outside and near to the premise's public entrance and exit - Provision for end-of-night cleansing routines of the exterior perimeter and immediate vicinity - Ease of accessibility for emergency services - Licensee's record as a best practice operator. - 2.2.5 The following maximum trading hours and one-way door restrictions apply to all on-licensed premises that are taverns/bars/pubs/clubs in Christchurch Central Area B:
+- A crime prevention through environmental design (CPTED) assessment of the prospective or existing premises and location to assess safety risks (e.g. proximity to transport nodes, public car parks, residential, visitor accommodation or retail premises) - Licensee's active participation in a precinct accord, if one is in existence (which could include e.g. information-sharing between premises about banned customers or persons of interest) - Sufficiency of pedestrian space in the immediate area around the premise to accommodate anticipated numbers of passing and gathered non-patrons and safe dispersal of patrons - Degree of safe separation of pedestrian space from vehicle traffic outside and near to the premise's public entrance and exit - · Provision for end-of-night cleansing routines of the exterior perimeter and immediate vicinity - · Ease of accessibility for emergency services - Licensee's record as a best practice operator. - 2.2.5 Except for provision 2.2.2, the following maximum trading hours and one-way door restrictions apply to all on-licensed premises that are taverns/bars/pubs/clubs in Christchurch Central Area B excluding the part of Christchurch Central Area B fronting Victoria Street to the north of Salisbury Street, and fronting Papanui Road: